-Developing the new abilities and achieving a higher maturity in learning takes many years.
+Developing the new capabilities and achieving a higher maturity in learning takes many years.
 It requires a strategy, a clear plan, a strong mandate, resources with the right skill and perseverance.

-In my project assignments, I often work with helping companies develop their strategy and action plan to create a successful learning organization.
-Many of the changes to be implemented are often large and time consuming, and planned several years ahead, e.g. 5 years, but detailed for the next 2 years.
+In my customer projects, I often work with helping companies develop their strategy and action plan to create a successful learning organization.
+Many of the changes to be implemented are often large and time consuming, and planned several years ahead, e.g. 3 years, but detailed for the next 1 years.

-In order to develop the action plan, a target of how success looks like should be developed.
+In order to develop the action plan, a future state description of how success looks like should be developed.
 It can be a vision of what learning looks like in the organization in 5 years.
-It is also about what capabilities you should have built up as a learning organization with a clear goal.
+The future state also includes what capabilities are needed and clear measurable key results.

-To develop this goal, you need to analyse how the company’s strategy require learning.
-The analysis includes understanding both the needs of the business and of the employees now and in the future.
-You should analyse factors broadly, such as customer behavior, technology and how competition affect the company and learning.
+To develop the future state, you need to understand how the company’s strategy put demands on learning.
+The analysis includes understanding both the needs of the business and of the employees needs now and in the future.
+You should analyse external factors, such as customer behavior, technology and how competition affect the company learning speed.
 Using “best practices” in understanding which capabilities need to be built up is important.
-Research from, for example Bersin Deloitte can help here.
+Research from, for example Bersin Deloitte can help.

 When the end goal is complete, you need to understand the current state of all the capabilities that you have set as target.
-Obstacles in the form of existing skill resources, mandates, understanding in the organization, etc. need to be analyzed.
+Obstacles in the form of existing skills, resources, mandates, attitudes, understanding in the organization, etc. need to be analyzed.

-With both a target and an understanding of the current situation, you are ready to develop the action plan on how to proceed.
-It will include a lot of change, skill development of own resources, but also tactics and questions about how to get the mandates and resources necessary to succeed.
+With an understanding of future goals and the current situation, you are ready to develop the action plan on how to proceed.
+This will include a lot of change, skill development of own resources, but also tactics and questions about how to get the mandates and resources necessary to succeed.